The Fragile (O'Hooley & Tidow album)

 The Fragile, the second album by the folk music duo O'Hooley & Tidow, was released on 9 February 2012 on the No Masters label.
 It received a four-starred review in The Guardian.
 The album's title is derived from the words of one of its songs, "Mein Deern", about the dying hours of Heidi Tidow's German grandmother.
+"Gentleman Jack", a song from the album, subsequently featured as the closing theme for the BBC/HBO television series Gentleman Jack.
 The album features guest performances by Andy Cutting, Jackie Oates, Jude Abbott, Cormac Byrne, Anna Esslemont, Sam Pegg, The Solo Players and London's Diversity Choir.

 Theme and songs

 According to O'Hooley & Tidow, all the songs on The Fragile are linked by the common theme of vulnerability.

-A single from the album, "The Last Polar Bear", was released in November 2011.
-The track was reissued on 1 November 2012 as a double single with "Gentleman Jack".
-This is a song, also from the album, about Anne Lister, an early 19th-century Yorkshire lesbian gentlewoman.
+A single from the album, "Th Sam Pegg, The Solo Players and London's Diversity Choir.

+e Last Polar Bear", was released in November 2011.
+The track was reissued on 1 November 2012 as a double single with "Gentleman Jack", a song, also from the album, about Anne Lister, an early 19th-century Yorkshire lesbian gentlewoman.
+"Gentleman Jack" subsequently featured as the closing theme for the BBC/HBO television series Gentleman Jack, which was broadcast from 2019 to 2022.

 The words of "Little Boy Blue" are from a 19th-century poem by the American writer, Eugene Field.
 The poem, about a young boy and his toys, suggests that he dies and is taken by angels and his toys wait for him to return.

 "She Lived Beside the Anner" is a traditional folk song from Tipperary, Ireland.